prisma/nuxt-prisma/README.md

 # Nuxt Prisma

+> **Deprecated:** This Nuxt module is no longer actively maintained and is being deprecated.
+Existing projects can continue to use it as-is, but we don't recommend starting new projects with this module.
+For new projects, please follow the [official Prisma Nuxt guide](https://www.prisma.io/docs/guides/nuxt).

 [![npm version][npm-version-src]][npm-version-href] [![npm downloads][npm-downloads-src]][npm-downloads-href] [![License][license-src]][license-href] [![Nuxt][nuxt-src]][nuxt-href]

 Are you a Nuxt developer?
 Or are you familiar with Prisma ORM and want to use it easily with Nuxt?
 Then this module is for you.